 Further, FLSA allows only for prospective salary reductions, rather than reactive or “sham” salary reductions.
 In other words, your salary can be reduced going forward, but not retroactively during a pay period in which you have already earned the salary.
 Therefore, an employer may not reduce wages that you have already earned.
 For example, say you work 80 hours in two weeks, your employer cannot come to you the day before payday and tell you that they are deducting $1,200 from your paycheck because you received CARES act stimulus money.
 Of course, as ImageNet proves, just because it is illegal does not mean employers won’t try it.

 The materials available at the top of this overtime, wage and hour web page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “Am I entitled to overtime?”, “Can my boss make me pay back my stimulus check?”; “My paycheck is short” or “What do I do if my job reduces my pay during the Coronavirus pandemic?”, the your best option is to contact an Ohio overtime attorney to obtain advice with respect to FLSA questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at the top of this page or through this site are the opinions of the individual lawyer and may not reflect the opinions of the Spitz law firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at the top of this page or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.